Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-Although I think that a single mom or woman living alone is better off having a large protection breed like a Doberman or Boxer, that is not always possible since so many apartments are against large dogs.
-A medium sized dog, from about 25 to 50 pounds, is a great alternative and will often be okay on the lease.
+While I think that a single mom or woman living alone is better off having a large protection breed like a Doberman or Boxer, that is not always possible, since so many apartments are against large dogs.
+A medium-sized dog, from about 25 to 50 pounds, is a great alternative and will often be okay on the lease.

 This is an article about the best medium-sized dogs for single moms but it is not a list of the best dog breeds for kids.
 If it was, I would have breeds on here like the Newfoundland and Golden Retriever.
 Both are great; neither of them are small enough to make a “medium-sized” list.

 This is also not a list of small watch dogs.
 Small breeds like the Lhasa and Boston Terrier can be excellent watch dogs and are easy to manage when small kids are around.
 If you feel better getting a small dog, there are several great breeds of small dogs that bark at strangers and will alert you if there are any problems.
-A small dog cannot defend himself against strangers, however.
+However, a small dog cannot defend himself against strangers.

 If you are a single mom, and want more than a watch dog, but are not able to keep a large dog in your rented house or apartment, here are a few medium-sized dog breeds that may be what you are looking for.